drdeltree/Waybar-Theme-red-accents-/README.md

 ## Installation

-This is optional - not fully required to have Theme applyed for V3 and up V1 to V2 requires some extra packages which i dont use anymore (wttrbar etc) - those dependencies are here (waybar-cava is not working for me, so i skipped it):
+- This is optional - not fully required to have Theme applyed for V3 and up <br>
+- V1 to V2 requires some extra packages which i dont use anymore (wttrbar etc) - those dependencies are here (yay -S waybar-cava is not working for me, so i skipped it):

 ```bash
   sudo yay -S wttrbar